openmod-tracker/resolve/docs/source/index.md

 ![resolve-baseball-card.png](_images/resolve-baseball-card.svg)

-`Resolve` was initially developed in 2014 to assess the investment needs of systems seeking to integrate large quantities of variable renewable resources.
-In 2020, `Resolve` was re-developed from the ground up to study emerging questions around emerging technologies (e.g., long-duration energy storage, electrolytic fuel production) thanks to funding by the California Energy Commission ([CEC EPC-19-056](https://www.energizeinnovation.fund/projects/assessing-long-duration-energy-storage-deployment-scenarios-meet-californias-energy-goals)).
+`RESOLVE` was initially developed in 2014 to assess the investment needs of systems seeking to integrate large quantities of variable renewable resources.
+In 2020, `RESOLVE` was re-developed from the ground up to study emerging questions around emerging technologies (e.g., long-duration energy storage, electrolytic fuel production) thanks to funding by the California Energy Commission ([CEC EPC-19-056](https://www.energizeinnovation.fund/projects/assessing-long-duration-energy-storage-deployment-scenarios-meet-californias-energy-goals)).

-## `Resolve` Data Flow
+## `RESOLVE` Data Flow

-`Resolve` uses a combination of Excel spreadsheet, Jupyter notebooks, and Python scripts.
+`RESOLVE` uses a combination of Excel spreadsheet, Jupyter notebooks, and Python scripts.
 This documentation will briefly cover each step.

 ![resolve-data-flow.png](_images/resolve-data-flow.png)